ksylva/WikiExtractorG6_2021/README.md

 - Git - The distributed version control system used.
 - IntelliJ IDEA + Python plugin - The IDE mainly used by our crew.
 - Beautifulsoup - The Python-based HTML parser.
-- unitTest - The unit test framework used.
+- unittest - The unit test framework used.
-- Pandas - python Librarie.
+- Pandas - Python library.
 - Word - The document editor used to create specifications.

 **Authors**